tc39/proposal-smart-pipelines/readme.md

 |> (f, ...g, h)
 |> [...].length;
 ```
-As a result of the rules, `… |> [...]` collects its pipeline head’s n-ary
+As a result of the rules, `… |> [...]` collects its input’s n-ary arguments into
-arguments into a single flattened array, to which the rest topic reference `...`
+a single flattened list, to which the rest topic reference `...` is then bound,
-is then bound.
+then spread into an array literal.

 <td>